EDITORS NOTE: Update November 2017

-A holiday we were immensely looking forward to was spoilt by, I regret to say so bluntly, the majority of the Thai people we came across, and a lot of tourists too.
+A holiday we were immensely looking forward to was spoilt by, I regret to say so bluntly, some of the Thai people we came across, and a lot of tourists too.

 We were, undoubtedly, hassled more than the Hoff and it’s not like we were not expecting it.
-It’s just we were not prepared for how openly passive aggressive and deceitful they could be.
+It’s just we were not prepared for how openly passive aggressive and deceitful some individuals could be.

-I consider us both to be seasoned travellers, and we’ve taken out fair share of shitty situations over the years but there comes a point where the consistent lack of respect, on their part, forces you to build a passionate dislike for a certain countries inhabitants whom 'work' in tourism, and the type of tourist frequenting.
+I consider us both to be seasoned travellers, and we’ve taken out fair share of shitty situations over the years but there comes a point where the consistent lack of respect forces you to build a passionate dislike for a certain countries inhabitants who 'work' in tourism as well as the type of tourist frequenting.

-Here's 7 reasons (I could write loads more) why we won't be returning:
+Here's 7 reasons why we won't be returning:

 1. FALSE PRICING

 Whilst in Thailand we ate and drank in a variety of restaurants, from swanky cocktail bars to street food stalls, nevertheless no matter where we frequented the bill was seldom correct.
 In fact, in the three weeks we were in Thailand the bill was correct only a handful of times and, surprise surprise, it was never less than it should have been.
 When confronted about their 'poor mathematical ability’ they simply said ok, changed it to the correct amount and ironically smiled with a face that said “You can’t blame us for trying”.
 Not once did we receive an apology.